SonarSource/sonar-custom-plugin-example/README.md

 #### Helper APIs exposed by SonarQube

-There are several helper APIs exposed by SonarQube, like functions to make authenticated API requests, or parsing measures data.
-SonarQube also exposes several React components, in case you want to use React for your own pages.
+There are several helper APIs exposed by SonarQube, like functions to make authenticated API requests.

 You can find the full list of exposed helpers [here](https://github.com/SonarSource/sonarqube/blob/master/server/sonar-web/src/main/js/app/components/extensions/exposeLibraries.ts).